 You have been through a huge amount, don’t be surprised if you feel exhausted or struggle to concentrate at work.
 This is normal.
 Take it slowly.
 You may feel more sensitive than usual, or be less patient.

 'At first being back was scary as I had been in my house and mostly in my room for two and a half months...I didn’t have to look presentable or worry that my eyes were swollen from crying all day long.
-But now I was back at work and had to keep it together...as weeks went by it got better and I got more comfortable with what happened without breaking down' Reproduced with permission from ‘Life After Stillbirth’ by Sarah Smith
+But now I was back at work and had to keep it together...as weeks went by it got better and I got more comfortable with what happened without breaking down' Taken with permission from the book, ‘Life After Stillbirth’ by Sarah Smith

 You also might notice that grief hits you in waves.
 You might be fine one day, and then another the feelings of loss and sadness overwhelm you.
 Don’t be afraid to take time out in these situations.
 Go for a walk.
 Or talk to your manager about leaving early.

 'It was the simple things at work that helped.
 If I was having a bad day, my colleagues would take me somewhere quiet or offer to cover me so I could go home.'
-Shelley, who lost her son Joseph at 37 weeks
+Shelley, who lost her son Joseph at 37 weeks (Read Shelley's story here)

 There are likely to be triggers too.
 A colleague might visit during their maternity leave, or there may be pregnancy announcements.
 Be gentle on yourself - it’s natural to feel a mix of emotions at these times.

 'The hard thing to explain to people is that you don't know what a trigger for your grief will be, until it happens.
 I had no idea that going for a hot chocolate on my morning break would make me break down in tears, because I used to go for that break every day when I was pregnant and so seeing the barista at the coffee shop was terrifying - how do you explain to a stranger you saw every day that you lost your baby?
 Yet when a colleague spoke about their one-year-old daughter, I wasn't upset at all.'
-Heather, who lost her daughter Chloe at 40 weeks (Read Heather’s story here)
+Diane, who lost her daughter Chloe at 40 weeks (Read Diane’s story here)

 Your colleagues’ reactions